-Repose never looks too warm or too cool.
-But, I do want to note that the LIGHTBULBS you use can drastically change the colors of your walls.
+Repose rarely ever looks too warm or too cool.
+But, I do want to note that the lightbulbs you use can drastically change the colors of your walls.
 To avoid the walls appearing too warm or cool, I always use neutral 3000K bulbs.

 One of my biggest concerns when choosing the perfect gray was picking a color that looked too blue or too yellow, but Repose is as neutral as it gets, even with its slightly warm undertones.

-If you’ve been on the hunt for a beautiful, pale light gray that goes with EVERYTHING, this is the color for you.
+If you’ve been on the hunt for a beautiful, pale light gray that goes with nearly everything, this is the color for you.